Last updated: Jun 8, 2026, 1:08 PM

 To reconnect a device:

-You should now see the regular POS home screen with no yellow banner.
+Expected outcome: You should now see the regular POS home screen with no yellow banner.

 For the full post-outage checklist (handling open checks, shift reviews, online orders, and loyalty), see Recover and Get Back Online After an Outage or Disruption.

-Your devices need to reconnect to the Toast cloud after network connectivity returns.
-Close the Toast app on each affected device and reopen it (see "After your network is back online" above).
+If your router is back online but your devices still show the Offline Mode banner, the devices need to reconnect to the Toast cloud after network connectivity returns.
+Close the Toast app on each affected device and reopen it (see After Your Network Is Back Online above).
 If payments still show as Processing after three to five days, contact Customer Care.

-Contact Toast Customer Care to confirm your router is actually broken.
-Once it is confirmed that the Toast router is not operational, the Care agent can create an upsell for a new router or the router can be ordered from the Toast Shop.[Information missing: requires input on whether customers can self-serve a router replacement order through the Toast Shop, or if Customer Care is always required as the first step.]
+If your Toast router is not operational, contact Toast Customer Care first to confirm the router is actually broken.
+Once it is confirmed that the Toast router is not operational, Customer Care can create an order for a new router, or the router can be ordered from the Toast Shop.

-Repeated drops at peak hours often point to a bandwidth issue rather than a hardware failure.
+If you keep losing connection during peak hours, repeated drops at peak hours often point to a bandwidth issue rather than a hardware failure.
 See the "Troubleshoot Internet Connectivity Issues" section of Verify Your Internet Connection for guidance on checking signal strength, disabling streaming apps, and contacting your ISP about a faster plan.

 Have the following ready before contacting Toast Customer Care.
 This information lets Customer Care diagnose the issue quickly.